arsemi337/shop-system/README.md

 docker run --name postgresql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres
 ```

-Having the database run, the Spring Boot application can be started with the use of IntelliJ or the following command:
+Having the database run, the Spring Boot application in *customer* directory can be started with the use of IntelliJ or the following command:

 ```
 ./mvnw spring-boot:run